Susanou/EECS290FinalProject/README.md

 Cameron: “I’m constitutionally required to defend bread to my last breath”
 Zubair: “Then you can create all the enemies!”

-Who is the player?
-A minor noble of The Kingdom of Spread.
-The player can pick from a list of titles and 2 or 3 player sprites.

 Story
 --